nirjan-dev/gatsby-theme-teranova/README.md

 ## Features

-1. 4 different sections (header, about us, services, contact) by default
+- 4 different sections (header, about us, services, contact) by default
-2. Easy to customize styles with [theme UI](https://theme-ui.com/)
+- Easy to customize styles with [theme UI](https://theme-ui.com/)
-3. Google map embed and Google analytics
+- Google map embed and Google analytics
-4. Smooth scrolling links
+- Smooth scrolling links
-5. MDX
+- MDX support
-6. Good SEO support with React Helmet
+- Good SEO support with React Helmet and a default seo component
-7. PWA
+- PWA
-8. Sitemap
+- Sitemap (in case you want to add extra pages)
+- Responsive design
+- Emotion for styling
+- Prefetched google fonts
+- Supports any google font

 ## Installation